 Environmental, social and corporate governance (ESG) measures have been on the rise for the past decade regarding climate change and will only gain momentum in the next.
 Since there is so much to be done and ESG is becoming more and more integrated into green business practices as of late, companies are at a loss of where to begin.
-What is more, with transparency being the supply chain trend of the 20's, clients are caring more about carbon footprints and fair working practices so it is in the best interest of companies from every aspect to get on board with environmentally friendly practices even before the laws begin to take effect.
+What is more, with transparency being the supply chain trend of the 20's, clients are caring more about carbon footprints and fair working practices so it is in the best interest of companies from every industry to start taking corporate sustainability measures.

-Some companies are so green that they will only do business with other companies taking transparency and sustainability to the next level: regeneration.
+Some companies are so eco-conscious that they will only do business with other companies taking transparency and sustainability to the next level: regeneration.
 In fact, sustainability is no longer good enough; it is passive.
-Regenerative companies are now in the spotlight for not only recycling but improving societies.
 Many will not use vendors or outsource to suppliers without knowing their full green plans.
-Implementations of regenerative procedures at least must be in the works to draw the attention of certain companies, or partnerships with them will be mercilessly overlooked.
-If this strategy takes hold and offers a competitive advantage, it will become contagious and others will be forced to comply to stay in the game.
+Implementations of regenerative procedures at least must be in the works to draw the attention of certain companies, or partnerships with them will be overlooked.

 Nestle will be moving onto regenerative agriculture and only using renewable electricity.
 On December 3, 2020, Nestle came out with a press release in Switzerland saying they will focus on regeneration in their climb to net zero.
 Their impressive 49-page roadmap has details about their plans and what will work for them to halve their carbon emissions by 2030 and achieve net zero by 2050.
 They will only use renewable energy for production and aim towards cleaner logistics.